 Last but not least, there is that old adage about cats having nine lives.
 This one we can state for a fact isn’t true.
 While some of our feline patients do have an uncanny ability to escape dangerous situations, this is usually sheer luck.
 Keep Fluffy safe and sound indoors.
 Of course, it won’t hurt to offer your feline overlord soft beds, fun toys, treats, catnip, and the occasional empty box to explore.

 Do you have questions about your cat’s health or care?
-Contact us, your animal clinic, today!
+Contact us, your animal clinic in Carlisle, ON, today!